 Last, but certainly not least is Kipposhi Ramen which is quite famous for their blue ramen.
 The coloring is achieved using algae (not food dye) and is delicious.
 The restaurant seats ten and there is always a line, but it is definitely worth the wait.
 It is in Sumida under the shadow of the Tokyo Skytree.

 If I had a hundred lifetimes I would not be able to experience 10% of the dinning in Tokyo.
-If you are planning a trip to Japan spend some time exploring the side streets and less traveled areas and when you see a restaurant – why not give it a try?
-You never know what you will find (I am willing to bet it will be the best meal you have ever had).
+If you are planning a trip to Japan spend some time exploring the side streets and less traveled areas and when you see a restaurant - why not give it a try?
+You never know what you will find (but I am willing to bet it will be the best meal you have ever had).

 Fallfish Tenkara is the brainchild of Isaac Tait who now lives in New England but dreams of returning, one day, to Japan.
 You should follow him on Twitter.